-Three versions of each organizer is provided; once with blanks for students to write in definitions and missing information, once with the definitions in a cloze format, and once with the answers provided.
-The third copy of the organizer may be used as an answer key, for differentiated instruction, for students who were absent during instruction, or if you wish for the students to have the paragraphs already completed.
+Three versions of each organizer are provided.
+One contains blanks for students to write in definitions and missing information.
+One includes definitions in a cloze format.
+The third contains answers.
+The third copy of the organizer may be used as an answer key or, for differentiated instruction.
+It is helpful for students who were absent during instruction.
+At times you may want students to have the paragraphs already completed due to time constraints.

 Instructions for Making the Organizers

 Print the organizer onto colored paper.

 Have students fill in the missing information in the blank spaces.